-Using Lepide Data Security Platform we can automatically detect and respond to events that match a pre-defined threshold condition.
+Using Lepide Auditor we can automatically detect and respond to events that match a pre-defined threshold condition.
 If X number of files have been encrypted within a short period of time, a custom script can be executed to prevent the attack from spreading.
 Actions may include disabling a user account, stopping a specific process, changing the firewall settings, shutting down the affected server, and more.

 6. An administrator wants to restrict file access

 An administrator wants to restrict access to a file to ensure that access is only granted to those who need it.
 However, he/she doesn’t know who should or shouldn’t have access to that file.

 Using Lepide Auditor we can see who has access to a specific file, why, and how often.
 This information can also be correlated with the reasons why they were granted access in the first place.
 Using this information, the administrator can make an informed choice about who should or shouldn’t have access to the file.
 Naturally, access rights can be granted or revoked on an ad-hoc basis.

 7. A sensitive file accessed outside of typical work hours